 “Okay,” you’re thinking, “But how does Google determine trustworthiness?”

-There are many factors search engines like Google evaluate when determining the reliability of a page, but links are definitely one of them.
-Google figures that if a bunch of reputable sites are linking to a specific piece of content, there must be a good reason.
+There are many factors search engines like Google evaluate when determining the reliability of a page, but links are one of them.
+Google figures that if many reputable sites link to a specific piece of content, there must be a good reason.

 Links can also help you drive targeted traffic to your website.

 Let’s say you’re reading content on the Nutshell blog.
 You’re blown away by the quality of our writing and think to yourself, “Man, if only Nutshell wrote about [Topic].
 I’d definitely read that!”

 Suddenly, you notice a bit of orange text signifying a link to the content you’re interested in.
 You click on it immediately.
 After all, your favorite content creators (Nutshell) linked to the post, so it must be valuable, right?

 Now you’re on a website you’ve never visited before, reading a blog post about a topic you’re highly interested in.
 As long as the post is well-written, there’s a good chance you’ll check out the company who wrote it, peruse their website, and even download a free ebook.

 This is what we mean by targeted traffic.
 By acquiring backlinks, you can drive traffic to your website that’s already interested in what you have to say and offer.

 The B2B Marketer's Toolkit recopila más de 120 de los mejores consejos para la generación de leads publicados en el blog Nutshell . ¡Descárguelo hoy mismo!

 Any link building guide worth its salt must incorporate a section comparing white hat and black hat link building practices.
 You’ve likely seen these terms mentioned when researching link building.
 So, what exactly do they refer to?